gvwilson/snailz/README.md

 4,0.09,1.02,0.04,1.01
 ```

-The first four rows of each file have:
+The first four rows of each file are:

 | Field | Purpose | Properties |
 | ----- | ------- | ---------- |